magicauth-io/legacy-magicauth-sdk/AUTHENTICATION_FLOW.md

 ## Overview

-MagicAuth provides a passwordless authentication system where credentials are managed by the MagicAuth service.
+MagicAuth provides password-based authentication with remote credential storage.
+Credentials are managed by the MagicAuth service.
 Your application stores only the MagicAuth credential ID (not passwords) and uses sessions for authentication.

 **Key Concepts:**
 - **Credential**: A MagicAuth-managed authentication credential (has a password, stored remotely)